-Often a pterygium will not require treatment.
+Often a pterygium may not require treatment.
 Intermittent irritation and redness is often successfully treated with lubricating eye drops (artificial tears).

 Occasionally, a short course of steroid eye drops is used if there is significant inflammation.

-Surgery is an option when the pterygium interferes with vision, causes persistent inflammation or is making the eye appear abnormal.
+Surgery is an option when the pterygium interferes with vision, causes persistent discomfort or inflammation or is making the eye appear abnormal.

 Surgery is most frequently performed under local anaesthesia, but can be performed under sedation or general anaesthesia.
-The eye is usually sore and red after the surgery.
+The eye can be sore and red after the surgery for a couple of days.
 Using the drops prescribed by your doctor after surgery is important to minimise risk of infection and inflammation.

 A pterygium can recur after surgical removal.
-However, modern techniques in pterygium surgery have significantly reduced the recurrence rate from almost 90% down to about 5-10%.
+However, modern techniques in pterygium surgery have significantly reduced the recurrence rate from 80-90% down to about 5-10%.

 The rate of recurrence is influenced by several factors.
 For example, it is much higher when removing a recurrent pterygium (one which was operated on before), or in certain ethnic groups (e.g. Hispanics).